merchise/xotl.crdt/docs/source/xotl.crdt/base.rst

    .. rubric:: Internal (coordination layer) CRDT API.

-   Every CvRDT must implement this methods to initialize, and update its state upon requests from the coordination layer.
+   Every CvRDT must implement these methods to initialize and update its state upon requests from the coordination layer.

+   .. automethod:: merge

+   .. automethod:: __le__

+   .. automethod:: __eq__

+   .. warning:: The following two methods should only be used within the
+      boundaries of a coordinated controlled layer.
+They may alter the internal state of CRDT in a way that could break the expected semantics unless you take measures to ensure it.

    .. automethod:: init

-   .. automethod:: merge

-   .. autoproperty:: state

-   .. classmethod:: from_state

    .. automethod:: reset

-   .. rubric:: Expectations for coordination
+.. rubric:: Transmitting and receiving the CRDT state

-   Notice that you should call `~CvRDT.from_state`:any: for the *right* sub-class.

-   .. note:: We're considering to remove ``state`` and ``from_state`` from
-             this class; since they seem to be more related to transmission.
+The following two functions allow for CRDT to be transmitted from one process to another and/or saved in a file.
+They use `pickle`:mod:; which means you're responsible for enforcing the required security.

+.. autofunction:: get_state

+.. autofunction:: from_state